 Total drive time would be about four hours without stopping, so you’re going to want to plan a 6 to 10 hour day to take in the many natural wonders available for you to enjoy.The route is an easy drive and navigate with roads that are well maintained and always have some traffic on them.

 If you plan to stay on the main road, any rental vehicle will be fine, so match it to your comfort depending on the group size.
-If you plan to do a bit of off-road travel, like heading out to the Langjökull base camp, you will need a 4X4 with high clearance.
+If you plan to do a bit of off-road travel, like heading out to the Langjökull base camp, renting a 4X4 car with high clearance is mandatory.
 This is not really something you want to do by yourself if the only experience you have is driving on city streets.
-4X4 driving is a different set of skills and you also want to be a little mechanically inclined incase you encounter any difficulties while off the beaten path.
+4X4 driving is a different set of skills and you also want to be a little mechanically inclined in case you encounter any difficulties while off the beaten path.

 If you’re pressed for time the three top stops that all tourists want to see our: